MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 -   Windows 10

-<P>This guide provides step-by-step instructions for setting up a proof of concept (PoC) environment where you can test the tools and procedures necessary to deploy Windows 10.
+<P>This guide provides step-by-step instructions for IT administrators to set up a proof of concept (PoC) environment for testing the tools and procedures necessary to deploy Windows 10.
+The guide requires about 3 hours to complete.

 To complete this guide, you will need a Hyper-V capable computer running Windows 8.1 or later with 16GB of RAM.
 Detailed [requirements](#hardware-and-software-requirements) are provided below.
 You will also need to have a [Microsoft account](https://www.microsoft.com/account) to use for downloading evaluation software.
-The guide requires a minimum of about 3 hours to complete.

 The PoC enviroment is configured by using Hyper-V and requires a minimum amount of resources.
 Windows PowerShell commands are provided to set up the test lab quickly.
 Instructions to "type" Windows PowerShell commands provided in this guide can be typed, but in most cases the preferred method is to copy and paste these commands.
-If you are not familiar with Hyper-V, review the [terms](#appendix-d-terminology-in-this-guide) used in this guide before starting.
+If you are not familiar with Hyper-V, review the [terminology](#appendix-d-terminology-in-this-guide) used in this guide before starting.

+## In this guide

-The guide contains detailed instructions for three general procedures:
+This guide contains detailed instructions for three general procedures:

 <OL>
 <LI>Install Hyper-V.